Which Way Does Time Flow? A Psychophysics-Grounded Evaluation for Vision-Language Models: Experimental Settings

 Open-weight models lack explicit reasoning effort control available in proprietary reasoning models.
 We therefore use few-shot chain-of-thought (CoT) prompting to simulate varying reasoning depths.
 Using two videos from Section~\ref{sec:few-shot-setting}, we created two CoT variants: \textbf{Simple CoT} with brief reasoning and \textbf{Multi-Step CoT} with elaborate step-by-step analysis.

 \textbf{Simple CoT.} The model is instructed to focus on moving elements and identify visual cues indicating playback direction.
 We manually curated reasoning traces for each demonstration.
-Due to space limitations, we omitted the example in this version.
+The instruction for this setting is provided in Figure~\ref{fig:simple_cot_instruction}.
+Two manually curated reasoning traces are shown in Figure~\ref{fig:forward_cots},~\ref{fig:backward_cots}.

 \textbf{Multi-step CoT.} We designed structured instructions with multi-step reasoning traces divided into three stages: \textit{Observation} (objectively describe visible events without assumptions), \textit{Assumption} (infer plausible physical or causal sequences), and \textit{Conclusion} (determine whether observations align with or contradict \textit{assumptions} to judge playback direction).
-Due to space limitations, we omitted the prompts in this version.
+The instruction for this setting is provided in Figure~\ref{fig:multi_step_cot_instruction}.
+Two manually curated reasoning traces are shown in Figure~\ref{fig:forward_cots},~\ref{fig:backward_cots}.
 A model output example is shown in Figure~\ref{fig:combined_armwrestling_reasoning}.

 \newlength{\ThumbH}